OracleCPS/odi_config_martha/readme.md

 5. In the Generate Token dialog box, enter a description for the token, and then click Generate Token.

-6. Copy and store the generated token immediately.
-[You will NOT be able to retrieve it again]{.underline} after closing the dialog box, you will require it later in the process.
+6. Copy and store the generated token immediately. **You will NOT be able to retrieve it again** after closing the dialog box, you will require it later in the process.

 ## Create a DBaaS